 from the book “History of Iowa from the Earliest Times to the Beginning of the Twentieth Century” (Wikimedia commons)

 In the decade after Martha Elisabeth Lindemann immigrated from Machtlos, Germany to America, there were many more residents of Machtlos who made the journey to the United States, but they all settled in Pennsylvania, Massachusetts, or Washington DC.

 On June 6th, 1881 aboard the steam ship Silesia, the 17-year-old shoemaker Georg Karl Schmidt of Machtlos immigrated to America with many of his neighbors (who were largely from the Schneider family).
-From the New York harbor, they took a train to Ellsworth County, Kansas.
+From the New York harbor, Karl went along with his Schneider traveling companions via train out to Ellsworth County, Kansas, where the Schneiders intended to live near their relatives Justus Scheuch and Maria Catharina “Mary” (Schneider) Scheuch.
+(Karl Schmidt and Justus Scheuch were also third cousins, as they both descended from Johann Christoph Günther and Dorothea [Brinckmann] Günther of Machtlos.)
 Two years later, in 1883, Karl’s uncle and aunt, Conrad Jacob Schmidt and Martha Elisabeth (Lindemann) Schmidt, along with their children and some other family members, also made the journey to America.

 Karl Schmidt (“Chas Smith”) and Maggie Lindemann marriage certificate,

 9 December 1887, Taylor Township, Benton County, Iowa